Skip to main content

 You can put together a curriculum yourself, using career readiness lesson plans and activities you find online.

-But if you want to give your students a comprehensive curriculum that teaches career readiness along with other skills like professionalism and teambuilding, consider iCEV.
-The iCEV curriculum system includes everything you need to teach career readiness, along with lesson plans and automatically grading features that save you time.
+But if you want to give your students a comprehensive curriculum that teaches career readiness along with digital literacy and other important skills, consider iCEV.

 Schedule Your Demo